 Reading Time: 5 minutes

 With 127 million inhabitants, a strong economy – a GPD (PPP) ranking in the world 4th position -, and a low unemployment rate – 2.5 %- Japan appears as the perfect country to do business with or expand in.
 Doing business in Japan is somehow not a simple process and should be addressed in a very rigorous way.
-According to the latest World Bank “ease of doing business” report, Japan ranks at the 39th position.
+According to the latest World Bank, “ease of doing business” report, Japan’s ease of doing business ranks in the 39th position.
 Interestingly, this ranking has been degrading steadily over the last ten years.

 Business Development in Japan is a complex process.
 The worse strategy to implement when entering the Japanese market is the “Copy-Paste” one.
 The list is long of global players who failed and ultimately had to leave.
-Analyzing the reasons for these failures is an eye-opening exercise and should help in defining the key elements to consider when preparing to enter a country which represents nearly 10% of the world economy.
+Analyzing the reasons for these failures is an eye-opening exercise.
+It should help in defining the key elements to consider when preparing to enter a country that represents nearly 10% of the world economy.

 Target quality and localize!